vectordotdev/vector/changelog.d/README.md

     explaining the change has to span multiple lines of text.

     It even necessitates a line break.
 It is a breaking change after all.

-This renders in the auto generated changelog as:

-    ## [X.X.X]

-    ### Breaking Changes & Upgrade Guide

-    - This change is so great.
-It's such a great change that this sentence explaining the change has to span multiple lines of text.

-      It even necessitates a line break.
-It is a breaking change after all.